cirosantilli/rails-cheat/README.md

     rails c

 Allow you for example to run database queries to do quick tests.

+Useful things you can do from the console include:

+- `app` allows you to do things like in integration tests such as:`app.get '/path'; app.response.body`
+- `helper.button_tag` to try out helpers available inside views

+>> app.response.body

 If you want to run a single command quickly you can do: